Singularixty/study-archive/README.md

 # Study Archive
+- Exercises, practices, projects and notes I took during self-taught or studying in classes
+- This archive includes multiple programming languages and resources for Computer Science
-exercises, practices, projects and notes I took during self-taught or studying in classes.
-Feel free to download or fork my repository if you wish to learn about it!
+- Feel free to download or fork my repository if you wish to learn about it!